ICCD-MiBACT/ArCo/ArCo-release/test/2.0/Use/CQ/README.md

 **CQ1**

-Quali sono gli accessori associati al bene x?
+Quali sono stati gli usi del bene x? che tipo di usi sono?

-What are accessories associated to the cultural property x?
+What are the usages of cp1?
+What type of usage are?

-SELECT DISTINCT ?accessory WHERE{
-?x a-dd:hasAccessory ?accessory.
+SELECT distinct ?function ?type where {
+ex:cp1 a-cd:hasUse ?use.
+?use core:hasType ?type;
+a-cd:hasUseFunction ?function .

 }
 limit 100

 **CQ2**

-Di che tipo sono gli accessori collegati ai beni musicali?

-What type of accessories are related to musical instruments?
+In quale circostanze e in quale area geografica il bene ha avuto un dato uso?

+What circumstances and geographical area involved the usage1 of cp1?

 SELECT DISTINCT ?type WHERE{
 ?entity a arco:MusicalHeritage;